-The following table summarizes the carrying value of the WSIB's interests in other joint arrangements and associates that are not individually material as well as the WSIB's share of income (loss) of those entities.
+The following table summarizes the carrying value of the WSIB's interests in other joint arrangements and associates that are not individually material as well as the WSIB's share of income (loss) of those entities

 Asso Associates Joint ventures erations

 2021 2020 2021 2020 2021 2020

 WSIB's share of net assets 330 67 1,968 1,246 218 214

 WSIB's share of:

 Net income (loss) 82 (1) 272 (104) (11) (18)

 Other comprehensive income (loss) - - (30) 28 - -

-Impairment reversal (loss) 1 - - 30 (116) - -
+Impairment reversal (loss) - - 30 (116) -

-1. During the twelve months ended December 31, 2021, the WSIB reversed impairment losses related to certain of its investments in associates and joint ventures resulting from a favourable change in the estimates used to determine the recoverable amount of its investments.
-An impairment reversal of \$30 has been included in the unaudited condensed interim consolidated statements of comprehensive income (loss) and no impairment losses have been recorded on investments for the twelve months ended December 31, 2021.
-During the twelve months ended December 31, 2020, the WSIB recorded an impairment related to certain of its investments in associates and joint ventures as a result of the impact of the COVID-19 pandemic.
+During the year ended December 31, 2021, the WSIB reversed impairment losses related to certain of its investments in associates and joint ventures resulting from a favourable change in the estimates used to determine the recoverable amount of its investments.
+An impairment reversal of \$30 has been included in the consolidated statements of comprehensive income (loss) and no impairment losses have been recorded on investments for the year ended December 31, 2021.
+During the year ended December 31, 2020, the WSIB recorded an impairment related to certain of its investments in associates and joint ventures as a result of the impact of the COVID-19 pandemic.
 The WSIB determined the recoverable amount of the impaired investments to be lower than the carrying amount.
-An impairment loss of \$116 was included in the unaudited condensed interim consolidated statements of comprehensive income (loss) for the twelve months ended December 31, 2020.
+An impairment loss of \$116 was included in the consolidated statements of comprehensive income (loss) for the year ended December 31, 2020.